Facebook challenges TV for brand dollars with smarter campaigns

 It a message Facebook has taken to marketers at the Cannes Lions international advertising festival this week.

-The social network will work with agencies and marketing departments to create campaigns that engaged users in different ways than television, said Mark D'Arcy, Facebook's Chief Creative Officer.
+The social network will work with agencies and marketing departments to create campaigns that engaged users in different ways than television, said Mark D'Arcy, Facebook's Director of Global Creative Solutions.

 "People have absolute freedom of movement across screens," he said.
 "So the thought that we are living in the 1990s and we have the ability to command and control somebody's attention span on any platform is crazy," he said.